 Any leftover honey chicken will be kept in an airtight container in the refrigerator for up to 3 days.
 You may also freeze for up to 3 months.
 Let thaw in the fridge the night before reheating.
 Then reheat in the microwave or in a small saucepan on the stove over low heat.
 You may need to add a splash of water or broth to thin out the sauce a little.

 More Easy Crockpot MealsBrowse all

 Check out a few of my other favorite slow cooker dinner recipes.

 For serving: Cooked rice or Quinoa, Sliced green onions, Sesame seeds

 - In a medium bowl, stir soy sauce, honey, olive oil, onion powder, garlic, salt, and pepper until well combined.

 - Place chicken breasts in a slow cooker.
-Pour sauce over chicken.
+Pour sauce over the chicken.

-- Cook on low 3 to 4 hours, or until the chicken easily falls apart.
+- Cook on low for 3 to 4 hours, or until the chicken easily falls apart.

 - Serve over cooked rice or quinoa.
 Drizzle with extra sauce and sprinkle with green onions and sesame seeds.
 Enjoy!

 - To thicken the sauce: Remove chicken and shred.
 Remove 1/4 cup sauce and discard.
 Turn Instant Pot to sauté mode.
 Whisk in 2 Tablespoons cornstarch into remaining sauce and simmer until slightly thickened.
 Stir in chicken to serve.